ejeh/individual-management/READme.md

 * cd project `cd settingsManagement.git/src`
 * set up mongo database
 * Run `npm install` to install the needed node js packages.
-* Setup Environment variables (check the .env.sample to see the environment variables needed).
+* Setup Environment variables (check the .env sample to see the environment variables needed).

 ## How to run
 Run this command to run the application `node server.js`